MODFLOW-USGS/modflow6/EXTENDED.md

 ## Compatibility

-Extended MODFLOW has been built successfully with the following configurations:
+Parallel MODFLOW (a pre-extended build without NetCDF) has been built successfully with the following configurations:

 | Operating System                    | Toolchain                 | MPI               | PETSc               | Package Manager |
 |-------------------------------------|---------------------------|-------------------|---------------------|-----------------|